High-ranking members of the European Central Bank (ECB) say that Bitcoin (BTC) is on the cusp of becoming an irrelevant asset.

 In the mid-2010s, the hope that Bitcoin’s value would inevitably rise to ever new heights began to dominate the narrative.
 But Bitcoin is also not suitable as an investment.
 It does not generate cash flow (like real estate) or dividends (like equities), cannot be used productively (like commodities) or provide social benefits (like gold).

-The market valuation of Bitcoin is therefore based purely on speculation.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The market valuation of Bitcoin is therefore based purely on speculation.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action